rizkg/BBHash/README.md

      //query the mphf :
      uint64_t  idx = bphf->lookup(input_keys[0]);

+# Types supported
+The master branch works with Plain Old Data types only (POD).
+To work with other types, use the "alltypes" branch (it runs slighlty slower).
+The alltypes branch includes a sample code with strings.

 # How to run test

 A sample usage is provided in file example.cpp, compile and run with: ( params are nb_elements nb_threads)